-Can-Am has updated both their Outlander XT ATV and Defender XT UTV for the 2019 model year.
-Both vehicles have been designed to help farmers and ranchers transport the tools and cargo they need to be more efficient around their operation.
+Can-Am has updated both its Outlander XT ATV and Defender XT UTV for the 2019 model year.
+Both vehicles have been designed to help farmers and ranchers transport the tools and cargo they need to be more efficient around their operations.

 Outlander XT ATV

-Most notably, the 2019 Outlander XT has a brand-new suspension which boasts better handling, improved stability, and more comfort.
+Most notably, the 2019 Outlander XT has a brand-new suspension that boasts better handling, improved stability, and more comfort.

 The newest Outlander XT also has increased towing capacity of 1,650 pounds.

 Other restyled features include a redesigned front grille, more wheel packages, and new mudguards.

 Aluminum corners on the bumper of the machine have also been upgraded.
 “In the past it used to have some plastic edges to it, so this is all new,” explains Howard.

 Howard points out that Can-Am did not change how accessories attach to the vehicle, so older accessories may still work with a new vehicle if a customer chooses to upgrade.

 New color options are available for the 2019 Outlander XT as well.
 Black and Can-Am Red or Intense Red are available for the 650, 850, and 1000R.
 The 650 and 850 can also be ordered in Mossy Oak Break-Up Country Camo.

 The Outlander XT has a wheelbase of 51 inches and a ground clearance of 11 inches.
 The seat is 34.5 inches high.